-The world of the tunas is truly three dimensional because, unlike terrestrial animals which are bound by gravity to the two-dimensional surface of the land, tunas are free to travel up and down in the ocean, as well as from side to side.
+The world of the tunas is truly three dimensional because. unlike terrestrial animals which are bound by gravity to the twodimensional surface of the land, tunas are free to travel up and down in the ocean, as well as from side to side.
 Again, these fish display remarkable swimming abilities in their vertical movements.
-A small bigeye tuna (Thunnus obesus), equipped with a transmitter to relay its movements to scientists, was observed to dive over 250 meters in less than one minute.
+A small bigeye tuna (Thunnus obesus), equipped with a transmitter to relay its movements to scientists, was observed to dive over 250 meters (274 yards) in less than one minute.
 This is a spectacular behavior which, in addition to the superb locomotor ability it demonstrates, also reveals the tremendous temperature and pressure changes that tunas can withstand.

-Built for speed
+Built for Speed

-These feats of long-distance and incessant swimming, and ability to orient in the vastness of the ocean, are reflected in the anatomy and physiology of these highly specialized fish.
-Many of the anatomical adaptations found in tunas serve to reduce drag during highspeed swimming.
+These feats of long-distance and incessant swimming, and the ability to orient in the vastness of the ocean, are reflected in the anatomy and physiology of these highly specialized fish.
+Many of the anatomical adaptations found in tunas serve to reduce drag during high-speed swimming.
 In terms of energy costs, high-speed swimming is expensive.
-It takes a 100-fold increase in energy expenditure to produce an eightfold increase in swimming velocity.
+It takes a 100-fold increase in energy expenditure to produce an eight-fold increase in swimming velocity.
 This is true even though fish such as tunas are specifically evolved for sustained high-speed swimming.

 One structure that has evolved to reduce drag is the caudal peduncle keel located on each side of the anterior base of the caudal fin.
 These keels tend to reduce the turbulence at the tips of the tail fin and lower the drag created by that part of the body.
-Also, behind the dorsal and anal fins, there is a series of 1 to 11 nondepressible saillike finlets.
+Also, behind the dorsal and anal fins, there is a series of one to 11 nondepressible sail-like finlets.
 These are thought to act as movable slots that eliminate vortices of water that spin off the trunk and tail, thus allowing the caudal fin to work more efficiently in undisturbed water.
-The spinous, first dorsal fin folds down into a groove, making it flush with the body surface: this reduces drag when the fish is not maneuvering but swimming in a straight line.
-All these adaptations allow the tuna to move at extremely high velocities (up to 45 kilometers per hour)
+The spinous, first dorsal fin folds down into a groove, making it flush with the body surface; this reduces drag when the fish is not maneuvering but swimming in a straight line.
+All these adaptations allow the tuna to move at extremely high velocities (up to 45 kilometers per hour/28 mph) and for long periods of time.